 To earn a minor in the Medical Humanities, students are required to complete a total of at least six courses (18 credit hours): one core course (3 credits), at least four electives totaling 12 credits), and one practicum (3 credits).
 The core course must be completed prior to (not after or concurrent with) the practicum.

 The core course, HURC 201, will be taught by a Rice faculty member, with additional guest lecturers from institutions in the Texas Medical Center.
 The course will be taught twice per year.
 While sub-topics addressed in the course may vary, the core content will remain consistent each semester and will address the following approaches to medical humanities: history of medicine; concepts of disease vs. illness; narrative medicine; health disparities; religion and spirituality; and science and technology in healthcare.

 Electives must be chosen from at least two different departments or other campus units.
 At least two of the four electives must be at the 300-level or above.
 Please see the “Courses” tab on this site or the HRC Medical Humanities “Course Offerings” page for a current list of medical humanities minor electives.

-Students will have two options for completing this requirement.
+Students will have four options for completing this requirement.

 - A practicum offered and administered through the HRC (HURC 430 Practicum in Health Humanities, 3 credit hours) offers engaged research and relevant archival research opportunities.
 A Rice faculty leader meets with students at least every other week, serves as a liaison with community partners (e.g., TMC Library and McGovern Historical Collections; Institute for Spirituality and Health; Woodson Research Center), and grades student work.
 Students work 10 hours/week with a community partner on a research project.
 For their grade, students prepare a work plan, a mid-semester report, and a final presentation.
 Please see the HRC Practica site for a current list of medical humanities practica partners.